oopsmonk/documentation/iot/0.1/cryptocore/iota-projects/do-proof-of-work.md

     sudo nano create-bundle.js
     ```

-2. Use the first argument that is passed to the script to connect to a node on either the Devnet or the Mainnet
+2. Use the first argument that is passed to the script to connect to an IOTA node on either the Devnet or the Mainnet

     ```js

     // This argument should be a minimum weight magnitude (14 or 9) const network = process.argv[2];

-    // Define a node for each IOTA network const nodes = {
+    // Define an IOTA node for each IOTA network const nodes = {
             devnet: 'https://nodes.devnet.iota.org:443',
             mainnet: `https://nodes.iota.org:443`